memran/marwa-db/README.md

 # Marwa-DB

-**memran/marwa-db** is a PSR-compliant, framework-agnostic, Laravel-style database library built on top of PDO.
+**memran/marwa-db** is a PSR-compliant, framework-agnostic, Database library built on top of PDO.
-It includes a fluent query builder, Eloquent-style ORM, schema builder, migrations, and connection load balancing.
+It includes a fluent query builder,ORM, schema builder, migrations, and connection load balancing.

 ---